DoTheEvo/selfhosted-apps-docker/caddy_v2/readme.md

 for the client IP.
 This means that 90% of the time a simple config is all that is needed but sometimes some extra headers might be desired.

-Here we see bitwarden make use of some extra headers.</br>
+Here we see bitwarden make use of some extra headers.<br>
 We can also see its use of websocket protocol for notifications at port 3012.

 ```